 Like we said, effective logos cannot be designed without understanding color psychology, because this is what will help you determine appropriate colors for your brand and its message.
 Have you ever wondered why finance logos are mostly rendered in blue?
-Why feminine brands make use of pinks and pastels and why automobile companies make use of black, red and gold?
-The reason is rooted in color psychology – different industries make use of a set palette of colors because it works effectively for their intended message.
+Why feminine brands make use of pinks and pastels, say in their beauty salon logos, and why automobile company logo creators make use of black, red and gold?
+The reason is rooted in color psychology – different industries make use of a set palette of colors for logo design because it works effectively for their intended message.

 Colors help people instantly identify the industry the logo belongs to, the sort of objectives the company has, and the kind of audience they cater to.
 This works because the colors are selected on the basis of these very questions.
 When the designer is defining a color scheme, he keeps in mind the industry, the target audience, and the brand personality and messages.